bikininjas/newbuild-scraper/README.md

 - The “Show/Hide history” toggle is implemented inline as well; no external `static/` scripts are required.
 - The previous `static/toggleHistory.js` file has been removed to avoid 404s when serving a single file.

+# 🛒 Price Scraper Project (2025)

+## Overview

+This project tracks prices for computer parts (or any products) across multiple e-commerce sites.
+It automatically finds the best price for each product, logs price history, and generates a modern HTML dashboard with graphs and tables.
+All logic is modular and easy to extend.

+## 🆕 Enhanced Idealo Integration (August 2025)

+### Vendor Extraction from Aggregators

+Instead of generic "Idealo" entries, the scraper now extracts **actual vendor information** from aggregator sites:

+- **Real Vendor Names**: Shows "Amazon.fr", "Corsair.com", "Fnac.com" instead of just "Idealo"
+- **Redirect Following**: Automatically follows Idealo redirects to actual vendor sites
+- **Direct Price Scraping**: Gets prices directly from vendor pages when possible
+- **Marketplace Detection**: Identifies Amazon Marketplace vs. Amazon direct sales
+- **Prime Eligibility**: Detects and stores Amazon Prime shipping eligibility
+- **Cookie Consent Handling**: Automatically handles both Idealo and vendor cookie dialogs

+### Database Enhancements

+New fields in `price_history` table:

+- `vendor_name`: Actual vendor (e.g., "Amazon.fr")
+- `vendor_url`: Direct link to product on vendor site
+- `is_marketplace`: Boolean for marketplace vs. direct sales
+- `is_prime_eligible`: Boolean for Amazon Prime eligibility

+### Example Output

+Before: `Idealo - 109.99€`

+After: `Amazon.fr - 109€ (Prime)` with full vendor URL and marketplace status

+## Technical Architecture

+### Modular HTML Generation

+All HTML generation logic is now modularized:

+- `src/htmlgen/data.py`: Loads products and price history from CSV files
+- `src/htmlgen/normalize.py`: Price normalization, category mapping, and site label helpers
+- `src/htmlgen/render.py`: Renders summary tables and product cards
+- `src/htmlgen/graph.py`: Renders Chart.js price history graphs for all products
+- `src/generate_html.py`: Main entry point, orchestrates data loading and rendering using the above modules

+To add new features or fix bugs, edit the relevant module.
+All scripts are auto-formatted with `black`.

+### Extension Points

+- Add new product categories in `normalize.py`
+- Change table/card layout in `render.py`
+- Update graph logic in `graph.py`

+### Generated HTML Features

+The generated HTML now includes:

+- Category summary table (cheapest product per category)
+- Total price history graph (Chart.js)
+- Product cards grid (all prices, best price, **toggleable** history)
+- Individual price history graphs for each product (Chart.js)
+- **Interactive UI**: Historical price sections are hidden by default with individual toggle buttons for each product
+- ⚠️ Upgrade Kits shown as alternatives and excluded from total calculations

+### Interactive UI Features

+- **Toggleable Historical Prices**: Each product card has a "Show/Hide History" button to toggle the display of historical price data
+- **Hidden by Default**: Historical price sections start hidden to reduce visual clutter
+- **Individual Controls**: Each product has its own toggle - you can show history for specific products while keeping others hidden
+- **Smooth Animations**: CSS transitions provide smooth show/hide animations
+- **Responsive Design**: Toggle functionality works across all device sizes

+### Self-Contained Output

+- The generated `output.html` is fully self-contained: all JavaScript needed for UI interactions is inlined.
+- Dropdown selection switches components without reloading the page, persists via `localStorage`, and updates the total instantly.
+- The "Show/Hide history" toggle is implemented inline as well; no external `static/` scripts are required.
+- The previous `static/toggleHistory.js` file has been removed to avoid 404s when serving a single file.

 ### How the graphs work

 - **Total Price History graph:** Shows the sum of the best price for each product at each timestamp.
 The last point always matches the sum of the absolute best prices in the table.
 Missing prices are interpolated by repeating the last known value for visual continuity.